codenamepaopitz/chatbot/README.md

 3. Url is: http://localhost:5000/ask
 4. On the Body Section choose form-urlencoded
 5. Key: messageText
-   Value: Anythin you want to ask.
+   Value: Anything you want to ask.